Unidata/awips2/docs/edex/case-studies.md

 However, to display specific time-based data (in case you ingest more than one case study), there are two options:

-### 1. Load Mode &gt; Inventory
+### Set Load Mode to Inventory

 In the top-left toolbar change **Valid time seq** to **Inventory**.

 ![](/images/load_mode_inventory1.png)

-Now any data product selected from the menus or the Product Browser will prompt you to select the exact time.
+Now any data product selected from the menus or the Product Browser should prompt you to select the exact time.

 ![](/images/load_mode_inventory2.png)

-### 2. Set Data Display Time in CAVE
+### Set Data Display Time in CAVE

 At the bottom of the CAVE application, double-click the **Time:** entry to bring up a dialog window where you can set CAVE to a previous time, and choose the option of freezing CAVE at that time or allowing CAVE to "move forward in time" from that position as if it were real-time.

 ![](/images/cave_set_time.png)